Meet the Team.

 General Manager

-Wendy is our Clinic Administrator and Community Outreach Coordinator, dedicated to providing a welcoming and professional experience for all clients.
+Wendy is our Clinic Administrator, dedicated to providing a welcoming and professional experience for all clients.
 With a Bachelor of Psychological Science, she combines mental health knowledge with strong communication and problem-solving skills to support smooth clinic operations and meaningful community engagement.
 Outside work, Wendy enjoys crocheting, camping, and travelling across Australia, drawing inspiration from nature and adventure.

 Wendy